ANNUAL SUPPORT-A-WALK ~ SUNDAY, OCTOBER 3, 2021

-The theme of this year’s Support-A-Walk is “Walk With Us, Wherever You Are.”
-This means we invite everyone to walk where you are, near or far, to participate and raise funds.
+Once again this year, our theme for the Support-A-Walk is “Walk With Us, Wherever You Are.”
+Even if we find out we can hold a gathering at the park, you are STILL welcome to walk where you are, near or far, to participate and raise funds.
 We serve people nationwide, and we welcome people nationwide to walk with us.

 The Support-A-Walk is critically important to us, because the funds raised help sustain our free, year-round breast and ovarian cancer support services.
-As we all know, cancer does not stop for a pandemic.
+As we all know, cancer never stops.

 No matter where you live, you can make a difference by donating and raising funds for the Walk!